metablaster/WindowsFirewallRuleset/README.md

 # Deleting rules
 At the moment the easiest way is to select all the rules you want to delete in Local Group Policy, right click and delete.\
 To revert to your old firewall state, you will need to delete all the rules from GPO, and set all properties to "Not configured" when right clicking on node `Windows Defender Firewall with Advanced Security - Local Group Policy Object`\
-Deleting all rules or reveting to previsous state can be done with `ResetFirewall.ps1` script.
+Deleting all rules or reveting to previsous state can also be done with `ResetFirewall.ps1` script.

 # Manage loaded rules
 There are 2 ways to manage your rules: